All electric outages should be reported to the City during business hours.

 - Customer may re-enroll in the program after one year if there have been no delinquencies.

-Please contact Teresa for assistance if you would like to enroll in the Equal Payment Plan.
+Please contact Dena for assistance if you would like to enroll in the Equal Payment Plan.

 Fillmore City established its own electric utility in 1918 and presently has 1,250 customers.
 The city owns a portion of the Hunter Power Plant in Emery County, San Juan Power Plant in Arizona, and IPP in Delta.
 Also a contract with CRSP provides the city with power from Glen Canyon Dam.
 These power generating plants, as well as several other sources, provide Fillmore a dependable source of electricity.
 Also the city is a long standing member of Utah Associated Municipal Power Systems (UAMPS).
 The city's electric system is maintained through a contract with Dixie Power.